Header image courtesy of @amyyyar (via Instagram)

 Some items on the list sadden us more to see die off than others, and fried shredded radish cakes (炸油糍) are one of them.
 A traditional Hakka snack popularised in Hong Kong in the 1960s, these savoury disks of deep-fried deliciousness have retained their status as a delicacy despite the small handful of street vendors selling them.

-Traditional fried shredded radish cakes have been largely phased out due to their tedious preparation process: the radishes are first shredded into fine slivers, sautéed until they have released their moisture, then seasoned and deep-fried twice before they are finally ready for consumption.
-One of the few remaining spots that still commit to making them the old-school way is Tai Hing Restaurant—the long-standing snack shop in Lau Fau Shan batters and deep-fries every radish cake to order, ensuring a golden-crispy shell and tender interior!
+Traditional fried shredded radish cakes have been largely phased out due to their tedious preparation process: the radishes are first shredded into fine slivers, sautéed until they have released their moisture, then seasoned and deep-fried twice before they are ready for consumption.
+One of the remaining spots that still commits to making them the old-school way is Tai Hing Restaurant—the long-standing snack shop in Lau Fau Shan batters and deep-fries every radish cake to order, ensuring a golden-crispy shell and tender interior!